 Tip: Have daily or weekly stand-ups

 Successful, organised and productive remote working requires a high level of discipline and routine.
-Help your remote workers develop this by having teams conduct regular stand-ups (daily or weekly) to discuss project status, prioritise tasks and define goals in a realistic and achievable way.
+Help your remote workers develop this by introducing regular meetings.
+For example, having teams conduct regular stand-ups (daily or weekly) to discuss project status, prioritise tasks and define goals in a realistic and achievable way.

 4. Missing communication strategy for remote work